Fix: Display Driver Stopped Responding and has Recovered

 A Windows computer’s graphics driver may reboot and cause the “Display driver stopped responding and has recovered” error message to be displayed when more applications and programs than the GPU can handle are running.
 If that is the case, simply relieve some of the stress on your GPU by closing a few unnecessary applications and programs that are open, and that should do the trick.

-An overheating GPU can also prove to be a cause of this issue, and one of the most common reasons why GPUs overheat is because of dust and other impurities on them (and especially on their radiators and heat sinks).
-To rule this possible cause out, simply shut your computer down, open your computer up, unseat your GPU, thoroughly clean it, its radiator, its heat sinks and its port in your computer’s motherboard, reseat the GPU, restart your computer and check to see if that fixed the issue once the computer boots up.
+An overheating GPU can also be a cause of this issue.
+One of the most common reasons why GPUs overheat is due to dust and other impurities, especially on their radiators and heat sinks.
+To rule out this possible cause, you can carry out these steps: Shut down your computer and open it up.
+Unseat your GPU and clean it thoroughly, paying particular attention to the radiator, heat sinks, and the port in your computer’s motherboard.
+After cleaning, reseat the GPU, restart your computer, and check to see if the issue has been resolved once the computer boots up.

 ABOUT THE AUTHOR